scalespeeder/DayZ-Chernarus-Drink-Cans-Spawn-In-Vending-Machines-PC-Console/readme.txt

 DayZ Chernarus Soft Drinks Cans Added To Pipsi Vending Machines For Console and PC json Custom Spawner Mod Instructions & Terms Of Use

 This custom object spawner json file will spawn in a soft drinks can at (most) of the drinks vending machines on DayZ Chernarus - those in small
-Railway Station Offices and Hospitals.
+Railway Station Offices, ATC Towers, Firestation and Hospitals.
+(Not Police Stations).
+This is a lot more than in the pictures in the Github.
 The cans will re-spawn on server restarts.

 Limited Testing on PC Chernarus Local Server DAYZ Version 1.18 Aug 2022.